 You are permitted and encouraged to work with others and ask anyone willing (especially the instructor!) for explanations, hints, and suggestions on the assignments, and to consult whatever sources you wish.
 However, all work submitted for credit must be written up entirely by yourself, giving due credit to all relevant sources of help and information.
-For the test and final exam, you may not give or receive any help, nor use any aids except for a calculator (any that you like) and one letter- or A4-sized aid sheet with whatever you want on all sides of it, except with the instructor's express permission.
+For the quizzes and final exam, you may not give or receive any help, nor use any aids except for a calculator (any that you like) and the materials from this course (textbook, all handouts, lectures, your own notes, etc.), except with the instructor's express permission.